 You’ve tightened your faucets to make sure there’s no drip, drip, drip throughout the day.
-You’ve used a handy home audit checklist to make sure you’ve identified any opportunity for improvement.
+You’ve made sure you’ve identified any opportunity for improvement.
 You may have even upgraded your appliances to water efficient versions.

 But what about the tanks, wells, and miles and miles of pipes that water travels through before it gets to you?
 What does San Jose Water do to prevent leaks and water loss on its end?